One in three gun-owning U.S. veterans don't store weapons safely

 “On average, about 20 veterans die every day by suicide and about two-thirds of those suicides are firearm-related,” he told Reuters Health.

-Simonetti and colleagues surveyed a nationally representative sample of firearm owners in 2015, including 1,044 who had served in the military.
+Simonetti and colleagues surveyed a nationally representative sample of U.S. adults in 2015, including 1,044 who had served in the military.

 About 45 percent of veterans said they owned firearms – and one in three of those gun owners reported storing at least one weapon loaded and unlocked.